Drug information provided by: IBM Micromedex

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Do not store unopened or unused patches in the refrigerator or freezer.
 Make sure you store the medicine in a safe and secure place to prevent others from getting it.
-Throw a used patch away so that children or pets cannot get to it.
+Get rid of used patches as directed so that children or pets cannot get to them.
 There is still enough medicine in a used patch to make a child or pet very sick.

-To dispose of this medicine, fold the patch in half with the sticky side inside and place it in a container with a lid.
+To dispose of this medicine, fold the patch in half with the sticky side inside.
 Wash your hands thoroughly with soap and water.
 If the patch has not been used, take it out of the pouch and remove the liner that covers the sticky side of the patch before folding it in half.
 Do not flush the pouch or the protective liner down the toilet.
 Put them in a trash can with a cover.
+Drop off any unused folded patches at a drug take-back location right away.
+If you do not have a drug take-back location near you, flush any folded patches down the toilet.
+Check your local drug store and clinics for take-back locations.
+You can also check the DEA web site for locations.
+Here is the link to the FDA safe disposal of medicines website: www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/ensuringsafeuseofmedicine/safedisposalofmedicines/ucm186187.htm